Tonevanda/PRI/README.md

 To start the server, go into the `backend` folder and run `python3 manage.py runserver` or `python manage.py runserver`.

 ## Developed by

-João Lourenço,
+- João Lourenço
-João Cardoso,
+- João Cardoso
-Tiago Cruz,
+- Tiago Cruz
-Tomás Xavier
+- Tomás Xavier